What Is Tweening?

 Installing DOTween

 DOTween is the most popular tweening library for Unity, created by Daniele Giardini (Demigiant).
 It is available in two versions: DOTween (free) and DOTween Pro (paid, adds visual animation tool).
-For all the features covered in this chapter, the free version is sufficient.

 Installation Steps